keu/docs/astro/runtime-release-notes.md

 For instructions on how to upgrade, read [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, go to [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, reach out to [Astronomer Support](https://support.astronomer.io).

+## Astro Runtime 4.2.6
+- Release date: April 19, 2022
+- Airflow version: 2.2.5

+### Additional Improvements

+- Add initial support for Astro Runtime on Google Cloud Platform (GCP), including logging in Google Cloud Storage (GCS).
+Support for Astro on GCP is coming soon.

+## Astro Runtime 4.2.5
+- Release date: April 11, 2022
+- Airflow version: 2.2.5

+### Bug Fixes

+- Bug Fix: Apply a [new constraints file](https://raw.githubusercontent.com/apache/airflow/constraints-2.2.5/constraints-3.9.txt) to fix a version incompatibility error with `apache-airflow-providers-elasticsearch` that made task logs inaccessible to users in the Airflow UI.
+This change was required by Astronomer Software and did not impact users on Astro.

 ## Astro Runtime 4.2.4

 - Release date: April 6, 2022